m0r0zk01/terminal-file-manager/README.md

 ./fm
 ```

 The `fm` executable will appear in root directory.
-It's important that it's located near [extensions](./extensions) so that dynamically loaded extensions can work(e.g. opening .txt files in vim by pressing Enter)
+It's important that it's located near [extensions](./extensions) so that dynamically loaded extensions can work(e.g. opening .txt files in vim by pressing Enter).
+Note that you should manually generate corresponding .so files as described in the next section

 # Extensions